 A number of banking transactions have been entered into with related parties in the normal course of business.
 These transactions were conducted at market rates, on commercial terms and conditions, except for certain loans made available to officers.
-Loans deemed to be below market rates in accordance with personal income tax legislation are taxed as dictated for in law.

 Related party transactions include but are not limited to the following: